Tilt-based Aberration Estimation in Transmission Electron Microscopy: Problem Formulation

-} From the equation, it is clear how applied tilts $\theta$ reveal the underlying aberration coefficients $c$ through measurable shifts $c^\prime$.
-Note that the estimation problem is complicated by the fact that the aberration drift over time due to changing environmental conditions.
+} From the equation, it is clear how beam tilts $\vt$ reveal the underlying aberration coefficients $\vc$ through measurable shifts $\vcp$.
+Note that the estimation problem is complicated by the fact that the aberrations drift over time due to changing environmental conditions.
 Additionally, the particular tilt sequence has a significant impact on estimation speed and accuracy, motivating the search for optimal tilt sequences.